-Authors must be genuine believers in Jesus Christ as Lord and Savior, agree with our Doctrinal Statement.
+Authors must be genuine believers in Jesus Christ as Lord and Savior and agree with our Doctrinal Statement.
 Normally, they should also be persons who identify with biblical fundamentalism.

-Please e-mail the article to firstname.lastname@example.org as a Microsoft Word (.doc) or OpenOffice (.odt) file.
+Please e-mail the article to the editor as a Microsoft Word (.doc) or OpenOffice (.odt) file.
 (Use the contact form and ask for the correct email address to send it to.)

 - Left aligned

 - A single, mainstream font throughout (Arial is preferred)

 - First lines of paragraphs not indented

 - No empty paragraphs/lines between paragraphs (for white space between paragraphs, use paragraph styling)